 Benefits to Customer

 In contrast to the waterfall approach, the features are built significantly faster.
-Fulfilling more requests gains the customers’ confidence and gains their trust.
+Fulfilling more requests helps to gain the customer’s confidence and trust.
 Customers believe that the development team is more responsive and able to provide worthwhile goods quickly when Agile principles are used.

 Benefits to Vendors

-Similar to Agile, there is a strong emphasis on creating and delivering high-value features while minimizing waste.
-The time it takes to get these deliverables to market is ultimately shortened by this.
+There is a strong emphasis on creating and delivering high-value features while minimizing waste.
+The time it takes to get these deliverables to market is ultimately shortened.
 Overall, this results in happier customers and improved retention, which further attracts more referrals.

 Benefits to Development Teams